Postuj/binpack_csp/README.md

 ### Problem Description

+This is a problem of packing items into proper bins.
+The goal is to pack all items into the bins while satisfying a set of constraints.
+The problem is defined as follows:

 Given a set of bins with various types and sizes:

 | Name           | Type    | Capacity |